Diagnostics-4-Future Conference 2019

 Call for posters

-Take the chance to submit an abstract (PDF) for the poster session to showcase your achievements to leaders and hidden champions in diagnostics from different European countries.
-Posters will be selected in advance of the conference by the organizing committee.
-More details follow soon…
+Take the chance to submit an abstract for the poster session to showcase your achievements to leaders and hidden champions in diagnostics from different European countries.
+Posters can present fundamental/applied science and technology, new products as well as innovations in clinical adoption.

 4 reasons for attending

-Overview of the commitee members from industry, science and medicine:
+Overview of the committee members from industry, science and medicine:

 Prof. Dr. Klaus P. Schäfer, BioLAGO – the health network (Chairman)